Colombia 3PL Market Size

-Logistics firms involved in the movement, storage, and flow of goods have been directly affected by the COVID-19 pandemic.
-The pandemic has affected e-commerce fulfillment services provided by 3PL operators worldwide as well.
+- Logistics firms involved in the movement, storage, and flow of goods had been directly affected by the COVID-19 pandemic.
 Like the tendency of freight trips by road, freight volumes transported by air diminished during the pandemic (i.e., March and April 2020) in comparison to the volumes observed in the same months in 2019.
 Overall, the amount of air cargo decreased in all cities.
-Bucaramanga, Barranquilla, and Pereira reported minimal movement of air cargo during March 2020, while Bogotá, Medellín, Cali, and Cartagena presented reductions between 40% and 70% in March 2019.
+Bucaramanga, Barranquilla, and Pereira reported minimal movement of air cargo during March 2020, while Bogotá, Medellín, Cali, and Cartagena presented reductions between 40% and 70% in March 2020.
 Cargo volumes transported by trucks during the mandatory quarantine also exhibited a decrease, mainly explained by lower transport flows of non-essential goods.

 |Domestic Transportation Management|